 In 2017 we visited Oxford to sing at the beautiful Christ Church Cathedral, a wonderful experience.
 We held our Annual Concert in June at the recently renovated All Saints' Church in Ammanford, and visited Sheffield, where we sang with the Millhouse Green Male Voice Choir in a concert held at St. John the Baptist Church in Penistone.

 In 2018, we enjoyed singing at a wedding and performing at our usual concerts, and especially welcoming Saint Senan's Church Choir from Enniscorthy in Ireland to our Annual Concert in June at All Saints Church in Ammanford.
 After our Christmas events we began 2019 with our visit to Northen Ireland to take part in the Bangor International Choir Festival - in which we gained Second Prize in the Newcomers section!

 In October the choir took part in the Royal British Legion Charity Gala Concert at the Lyric Theatre in Carmarthen led by Dr. Alwyn Humphreys MBE who conducted the hundred male voices of local choirs with Caradog Williams as the guest accompanist.

 In November Persain enjoyed a wonderful evening when we participated in a concert with tenor Rhys Meirion at Saron Chapel.
 Later in the month we returned to Saron to take part in the Service of Remembrance at the Chapel, singing “Y Darlun”, “A Flower Remembered” and “In Flanders Fields”.
-Our annual Christmas concert held at All Saints' Church in Ammanford.
+Our annual Christmas concert was held at All Saints' Church in Ammanford.
 Our guests for the evening were Ammanford Town Silver Band and we experienced an enjoyable evening of Christmas music.
 For sale at the concert was our new CD of Christmas music, “What Sweeter Music – the Christmas Album”, recorded at All Saints in December.